Alam Lohar: Death and legacy

-Throughout the period of the 1950s and until his death in 1979, he had dominated folk singing in Pakistan and was a major singer in Punjabi and Sufi singing worldwide.
+Throughout the period from the 1950s until his death in 1979, he had dominated folk singing in Pakistan and was a major singer in Punjabi and Sufi singing worldwide.

-Alam Lohar's death was unexpected, many singers in Pakistan and India including Lal Chand Yamla Jatt, Noor Jehan, Nusrat Fateh Ali Khan expressed sadness on the passing of Alam Lohar in a television broadcast on the 10th anniversary of Alam's death.
+Alam Lohar's death was unexpected, many singers in Pakistan and India, including Noor Jehan, Nusrat Fateh Ali Khan and Lal Chand Yamla Jatt, expressed sadness on the passing of Alam Lohar in a television broadcast on the 10th anniversary of Alam's death.

-He had eight boys, including Arif Lohar who followed the tradition of his father and is also regarded as a famous folk singer in Pakistan.
+He had eight sons, including Arif Lohar who followed the tradition of his father and is also regarded as a famous folk singer in Pakistan.

 Some of Alam Lohar's songs have achieved critical acclaim and have contributed to the music and culture of the Punjab, most notably Jugni, Bol Mitti De Baweya, Mirza Sahiban (he was the main Punjabi singer to bring this story into a song format singing in a very distinct style – Jhori (double flute) & Chimta with a high pitch vocal) Wajan Mariyan Bulaya, Saif-ul-mulook, Dil Wala Dukhra and Shahbaz Qualander (Dhamaal).
 Alam Lohar is regarded as one of Pakistan's iconic performers who still remains popular in the region.

 In memory of Alam Lohar the Government of Pakistan has named a road after him which runs from his birth village Aach to the main Grand Truck Road which is known as 'Alam Lohar Road'.

 In memory of Alam Lohar, there is a visual theatre depiction of him performing which is on display at the Lok Virsa Museum in Islamabad.